-- Failure to maintain a 2.5 cumulative GPA. - Receipt of a failing grade (C- or lower) in any course in any semester during the program. - Repeated, unexcused tardiness and/or absences that negatively impact the learning process of the student. - Failure to abide by SUDTTC Program Policies and Procedures - Documented failure to demonstrate achievement of the required Core Functions in the practicum, resulting in termination from a practicum site. - Performance which demonstrates a lack of understanding of and/or compliance with professional or ethical competencies. - Failure to comply with the NCCAP Code of Ethics
+- Failure to maintain a 2.75 cumulative GPA. - Receipt of a failing grade (D+ or lower) in any social work course in any semester during the program. - Repeated, unexcused tardiness and/or absences that negatively impact the learning process of the student. - Failure to abide by BSW Program Policies and Procedures - Documented failure to demonstrate achievement of the required competencies in the practicum, resulting in termination from a practicum site. - Performance which demonstrates a lack of understanding of and/or compliance with professional or ethical competencies. - Failure to above by the NASW Code of Ethics

-In extraordinary circumstances, a student may receive an exception from this policy with permission from the BSW Director, the BSW Field Director, and the CSW Associate Dean for Academic Affairs.
+In extraordinary circumstances, a student may receive an exception from this policy with permission from the BSW Director, the BSW Field Education Director, and the CSW Associate Dean for Academic Affairs.

-Additionally, students are only allowed one instance of academic probation during their SUDTTC Program.
-A second failure to achieve any of the above standards after completing a remediation plan will result in dismissal from the program.
+Additionally, students are only allowed one instance of academic probation during their BSW Program.
+A second failure to achieve any of the above standards after completing a remediation plan will result in dismissal from the BSW Program.

-Students who engage in academic misconduct may also be dismissed from the SUDTTC program.
-Academic dishonesty, includes but is not limited to, cheating on examinations or plagiarism, which involves presenting the work of someone else as one's own.
+Students who engage in academic misconduct may also be dismissed from the BSW Program.
+Academic dishonesty includes but is not limited to, cheating on examinations or plagiarism, which involves presenting the work of someone else as one's own.
 Sanctions short of dismissal may be appealed under the procedures of Utah Policy 6-400, Section V: Code of Student Rights and Responsibilities (Student Code).
 The BSW Program may also file a complaint for dismissal under this section of the Student Code.

-11.9 Suspension and Dismissal Policy: If a student's cumulative GPA in the SUDTTC program falls below 2.5, the student will be notified that they, are on academic probation and will be required to work with the BSW Director to develop a remediation plan, which will be monitored on a regular basis.
-Continued failure to demonstrate the required competencies and/or professional behaviors in class and in the practicum are grounds for dismissal from the SUDTTC program.
+11.9 Suspension and Dismissal Policy:

+If a student's cumulative GPA in the BSW Program falls below 2.75, the student will be notified that they, are on academic probation and will be required to work with the BSW Program Director or Online Program Director to develop a remediation plan, which will be monitored on a regular basis.

+Continued failure to demonstrate the required competencies and/or professional behaviors in class and in the practicum are grounds for dismissal from the BSW Program.
 Cause for dismissal includes, but is not limited to, the following:

-- Failure to maintain a 2.5 cumulative GPA. - Receipt of a failing grade (C- or lower) in practicum in any semester during the program. - Receipt of a failing grade (C- or lower) in the Functions and Recovery (SW 5711) course twice, excluding practicum - Documented failure to demonstrate achievement of the required Core Functions or professional behaviors in the practicum, resulting in termination from a practicum site. - One or more documented incidents of a violation of the Guidelines for Expected Student Behavior as stated in this Handbook, NCCAP Code of Ethics, University of Utah Code of Student Rights and Responsibilities, and Practicum agency policies.
+- Failure to maintain a 2.75 cumulative GPA. - Receipt of a failing grade (C- or lower) in practicum in any semester during the program. - Receipt of a failing grade (C- or lower) in the same social work course twice, excluding practicum. - Documented failure to demonstrate achievement of the required competencies or professional behaviors in the practicum, resulting in termination from a practicum site. - One or more documented incidents of a violation of the Guidelines for Expected Student Behavior as stated in this Handbook, NASW Code of Ethics, University of Utah Code of

+Student Rights and Responsibilities, and Practicum agency policies.

-Students may appeal academic actions taken by the BSW Program Director by following the procedures spelled out in the University of Utah Code of Student Rights and Responsibilities,
+Students may appeal academic actions taken by the BSW Program Director by. following the procedures spelled out in the University of Utah Code of Student Rights and Responsibilities.

-11.10 Change of Placement: Changes in field placement after the placement has been initiated are only considered in extreme cases.
+11.10 Change of Placement:

+Changes in field placement after the placement has been initiated are only considered in extreme cases.
 Factors such as a shift in area of interest, or outside employment are not considered appropriate reasons for change of placement.
 The following are guidelines regarding the change of students from an agency if the student requests a change of placement: